wsdfhjxc/plasma-desktop-run-command/README.md

 6. Enter the command to be run when the event occurs
 7. Click OK and then Apply in the parent configuration dialog

-Note: As for the body of the command, for a mouse wheel scroll action you can also use the `$SCROLL` variable, that has either "UP" or "DOWN" value, and which can be, for example, passed as an input argument for a script.
+> *Note:* As for the body of the command, for a mouse wheel scroll action you can also use the `$SCROLL` variable, that has either "UP" or "DOWN" value, and which can be, for example, passed as an input argument for a script.

 ## License

 [GNU General Public License v3.0](LICENSE)

+## Changelog

+Changes are listed [here](CHANGELOG.md) and in the [releases section](https://github.com/wsdfhjxc/plasma-desktop-run-command/releases).